Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **The "Rubber Duck Debugging" Rule:** Before you unleash your code upon the unsuspecting world (or your poor, sleep-deprived colleagues), explain your code, line by line, to a rubber duck.
-Seriously.
-Talking it out forces you to articulate your logic, often revealing the silly mistake hiding in plain sight.
-It's cheaper than therapy, and the duck won't judge your questionable variable names.
+- **Comment your code like you're explaining it to your future self (who's mysteriously forgotten everything).**  Future you will thank you—and your sanity will, too.
+(Seriously, that cryptic mess you wrote last week?
+Yeah, *that* future you.)

 ---

-### 📅 Last Updated: 2024-11-18 01:55
+### 📅 Last Updated: 2024-11-18 03:03

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!